vuejs/vue/README.md

 #### What's the difference between Patreon and OpenCollective?

 Funds donated via Patreon go directly to support Evan You's full-time work on Vue.js.
 Funds donated via OpenCollective manages with transparent expenses.
 It will be used for compensating work and expenses for core team members or sponsoring community events.
-Your name/logo will receive proper recognition and exposure by donating on either platform.
+Donor's name/logo will receive proper recognition and exposure by donating on either platform.

 <h3 align="center">Special Sponsors</h3>
 <!--special start-->